edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

 rmk cluster k3d create
 ```

-> When the Kubernetes cluster is ready, RMK automatically switches the kubectl context to the newly created Kubernetes
+> By default, RMK will use the current directory for the [--k3d-volume-host-path](../../commands.md#create-c) flag.

-> cluster.
+> When the Kubernetes cluster is ready, RMK automatically switches the Kubernetes context to the newly created cluster.
-> You can create multiple local K3D clusters by separating them with environment git branches.
+> You can create multiple local K3D clusters by separating them with environment Git branches.

-#### Delete K3D clusters
+#### Deleting K3D clusters

 ```shell
 rmk cluster k3d delete